j0eyv/CUEM/README.md

 - Retrieves the current user's group memberships using Microsoft Graph.
 - Maps or removes network drives based on the user's group memberships and the configuration.
 - Logs actions such as adding, removing, or skipping drive mappings.
-- Priority handling for situations with conflicting actions (e.g. same drive letters)
+- Priority handling for situations with conflicting actions (e.g. same drive letters).

 ### 2.3.3.
 Deploy-RegistryKeys